 The Challenge of Managing Multiple Units of Measure

-This problem can be avoided by having a single master SKU for each item in its base unit of measure.
-By managing everything at the base unit of measure level, you can control cost and inventory information at the master SKU level while controlling listing content: quantity, price, image, weight, and description at the channel level.
-In other words, it's a one-to-many relationship between a SKU and the listings instead of a one-to-one relationship.
+This bottleneck can be removed by using one SKU per item in its base unit of measure.
+You want to control costs and inventory availability at the master SKU level while controlling product data such as quantity, price, image, weight, and item description at the listing level.

 - An 'each' listing on Amazon